 Second, this framework illuminates the path for a more convincing narrative on the CE in the Southern Mediterranean.
 Recognising how the CE transition in a country like Tunisia necessarily differs from that in European countries reveals potential benefits that are not generally at the centre of the CE discourse - such as, for example, the public health benefits associated with better waste management.
-Tunisia has high levels of unsanitary waste dumping, including what is known as open burning - defined by the World Wide Fund for Nature (WWF) as a "widespread practice to manage waste" that creates "potentially toxic emissions" - as well as "uncontrolled landfill sites [that] can release leachate and toxins, decompose, create spontaneous fires, and contaminate water supplies with harmful substances, affecting the surrounding environment and communities" (WWF, 2019, p.
+Tunisia has high levels of unsanitary waste dumping, including what is known as open burning defined by the World Wide Fund for Nature (WWF) as a "widespread practice to manage waste" that creates "potentially toxic emissions" - as well as "uncontrolled landfill sites [that] can release leachate and toxins, decompose, create spontaneous fires, and contaminate water supplies with harmful substances, affecting the surrounding environment and communities" (WWF, 2019, p.
 9).
 The public health consequences of inefficient waste management chains are already a subject of massive controversy in Tunisia, especially after the disruption they suffered when most local councils were dissolved.
 Pitching the CE through the angle of improved waste management, reduced waste generation, and the resultant health benefits - such as the fact that it can help to lower the number of premature deaths associated with the open burning of waste - would make the benefits of the CE tangible.
-We are already seeing how the CE is more poFrom an environmental point of view, a change in the demand for textiles in the EU. especially the decrease in demand for those not produced following certain environmental standards, could have positive effects pular when its benefits are linked to issues of public health and access, rather than "environmental" considerations in the traditional sense.
+We are already seeing how the CE is more popular when its benefits are linked to issues of public health and access, rather than "environmental" considerations in the traditional sense.
 The state agencies keener to incorporate the CE have been those that oversee waste management - Agence Nationale de Gestion des Déchets (ANGeD) - and water management - Société Nationale d'Exploitation et de Distribution des Eaux (SONEDE) and the National Office of Sanitation (ONAS).
 A water management plan that aims to reuse 50% of Tunisian greywater by 2050 has been drafted, out of a concern for water scarcity rather than traditional environmental considerations.